 We may be grownups, but we aren’t done growing.
 We want our journey as parents to be about progress, not perfection, so we begin each day fresh with the acknowledgement that we have just as much growing up to do as our kids.

 Kids experience the world along their own timetables, not based on our expectations.
 Trusting in this unique development requires us to step back, observe and celebrate what our kids can do rather than focus on or attempt to control what they aren’t yet able.

 When we judge, shame or punish an emotion we rob our child of the tools to manage it.
-All emotions are created equal, and when we see each as a path to understanding ourselves and one another better, everyone’s self reg and emotional intelligence grows.
+All emotions are created equal, and when we see each as a path to understanding ourselves and one another better, everyone’s self regulation, skills and emotional intelligence grows.

 Our connection with our kids is the most powerful tool we have.
-We strive to honor this relationship by never withholding our love and approval to control or punish.
+We strive to honor this relationship with unconditional love — by never withholding it or our approval to control or punish.
 When we separate our kid’s behavior from their worthiness we give them a safe space to grow.

 The way we move through the world affects our kids’ development more than anything we can explicitly teach them.
-When we choose to model positive behaviors instead of over-controlling our kids, we’re all growing up together.
+When we choose to model positive behaviors instead of over-controlling, we’re all growing up together.